Save a copy of a layer

 2. On the map, zoom to Switzerland.

-You'll change the layer's appearance so the basemap can be seen underneath the layer.
+You'll change the layer's appearance so the basemap can be seen under the layer.

-3. If necessary, on the Contents (dark) toolbar, click the Layers button to open the Layers pane.
+3. If necessary, on the Contents (dark) toolbar, click the Layers button.

 4. On the Settings toolbar, click the Properties button.